 10 Oak Creek Canyon Turnoff on the Red Rock Canyon Scenic Drive

 This is not really a turnoff, but an unpaved road and one of the access points for Mt.
 Wilson and Juniper Peak.
 However, there is a nice trail here that traverses the base of the mountains along a beautiful desert garden area.
 If you’re just taking the Red Rock Park Scenic Drive you may want to bypass this area.
 You will have had an awesome experience of the canyon by this point.

-I did not count this as one of the 10 scenic turnoffs because is is actually outside Red Rock Park.
+I did not count this as one of the 10 scenic turnoffs because is is actually outside Red Rock Canyon.
 However, just as the high point scenic drive turnoff affords sweeping vistas of the entire canyon, this lowest scenic viewpoint at the bottom of the canyon offers sweeping views all the way up to the top of the canyon.
-In addition, there is a great picnic area here and you don’t need to enter the park to enjoy this viewpoint.
-It is accessible directly off of Blue Diamond Road as the Red Rock Park Scenic Drive exits the park.
+In addition, there is a great picnic area here and you don’t need to enter the canyon to enjoy this viewpoint.
+It is accessible directly off of Blue Diamond Road as the Red Rock Canyon Scenic Drive exits the canyon.
 I’m thinking that this turnoff might be a good jumping off point for a Blue Diamond Mountain adventure, but that is in the future.